Radio Equipment Directive (2014): Harmonised standard EN 18031

+According to guidance from various notified bodies, the application of the harmonised standard grants presumption of conformity.
+However, certain restrictions apply regarding password enforcement, parental controls, and update mechanisms; if unmet, an assessment by a notified body is required.

+Timeline

 Reception

 Businesses are facing difficulties when complying with this new directive.
 The list of harmonized standards has not yet been fully completed.
 Harmonized standards for Wi-Fi 5 GHz routers, for FM receivers and for EMC and safety radio equipment have not been completed yet.

 Researchers at the TU Darmstadt claim that German legislation disallows operation of flashed devices, even if they were created prior to the introduction of this new directive.

 The European Commission has been asked to reach a practical solution to this issue.
 Nevertheless, industry associations have highlighted that it will be impossible for equipment to comply with new standards immediately, especially when new technical requirements may lead to design modification for certain products.

 The Free Software Foundation Europe (FSFE) dubbed the new directive the "Radio Lockdown Directive".
 The FSFE has claimed that the directive will make it harder for small businesses to develop routers, since they will be tivoised and therefore GPLv3 incompatible.
 The FSFE has also stated that the tivoisation will disable the Freifunk project.

 It was revised by Radio Equipment Directive 2021/0291, which requires new smartphones to use USB-C as a universal charger by the end of 2024, and laptops by 2026.